zentyal/zentyal/docs/en/user/firewall.rst

 regarding configuration when new services are added.

-When eBox acts as a firewall, it is normally installed between the local network and the *router* that connects that network to another, normally Internet.
-The network interfaces connecting the host to the external network (the *router*) must be marked as such.
+When eBox acts as a firewall, it is normally installed between the local network and the gateway that connects that network to another, normally Internet.
+The network interfaces connecting the host to the external network (the gateway) must be marked as such.
 This enables the **Firewall** module to establish default filtering policies.

 .. figure:: images/firewall/filter-combo.png